 Actions to Safeguard Migratory Species, for example, the proportion of migratory species listed on CMS, the protection status of CMS species, and examples of key actions for safeguarding CMS-listed species (SPMS Goal 1 and 5).

 Within each section, indicators, disaggregated for CMS-listed species, will be developed.
 For example, the report will aggregate data to assess migratory species by groups and will include an assessment at the species level of CMS Appendix I species, including IUCN Red List status, population size and trend, distribution, threats and conservation actions.
 For details on the proposed priority indicators, see Table 2.
 Option 1 will include all priority indicators identified, whereas for Options 2 and 3, two to three priority indicators for each section (State, Pressure, and Response) are recommended for inclusion.
 The CMS Scientific Council would confirm which indicators would be included.
+Options 1 and 2 would also include stories (presented as boxes or standalone sections) highlighting key successes where the conservation status of a species has been improved and any areas where urgent cooperative action may be required,

 An online accompaniment to the report in the form of a webpage showcasing key infographics would be developed under proposed Options 1 and 2, in order reach a wider audience and make the key findings of the report more accessible through a digital medium.
 For the most comprehensive option (Option 1), a concise synthesis communication product, such as a poster or flyer, will also be developed in order to raise awareness, particularly among national Focal Points and their agencies.
 Both of these proposed additional communication elements will support wider dissemination of the report and its conclusions.